13 Types Of Writing Every Writer Should Master

 1. Expository Writing

 Expository writing focuses on providing facts and research about a given topic.
-In this writing style, you’ll explore an idea in detail and expand on that idea using factual statements.
+With some forms of writing like this, you’ll explore an idea in detail and expand on that idea using factual statements.

 When writing an expository essay, you don’t seek to prove a point, persuade, or evoke emotions.
 Your goal is to explain something in an objective and balanced way.
+Read our guide to the best essay writing topics.
 Here are some examples of expository writing you’re probably familiar with, whether you’ve written them or read them:

 • Journalistic articles